wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 	![Deployment Complete][Image11]

 9. Your Azure website is now available.
 Check the **Dashboard** page for your site and the **Site URL** field to find the URL for your site.
 Following the procedures in this tutorial, your site would be available at this URL: http://mytasklistapp.chinacloudsites.cn.
 ## Summary ##

-You have now successfully deployed your ASP.NET application to Azure Websites.
+You have now successfully deployed your ASP.NET application to Azure Web Apps.
 To view the web app:

 1. Log into the Azure Management Portal.
 2. Click **Web apps**.